ceejbot/opsbot/README.md

 `botname: help`: return a help message

-`botname: status`: return status; not yet implemented and might not be needed!
+`botname: status`: return status; not yet implemented and might not be needed.

 ## writing plugins